 Now, Home Affairs minister Peter Dutton has responded to the AAT’s luxury trip away, and said he hopes part of their agenda was to change their ways and focus more on protecting national security.

-Speaking on 2GB radio, he said: “I hope that part of their deliberation up at the resort was to look at ways they can start to reflect community standards more regularly than what we see at the moment.
+He said: “I hope that part of their deliberation up at the resort was to look at ways they can start to reflect community standards more regularly than what we see at the moment.

 “I think people want to see community standards reflected, people want criminals kicked out of our country.
 We’re not going to take a backwards step on this move, we want to make sure these visa cancellations are made.
 It’s in the national interest that they provide for a safer society.
 We want that backed up by the courts and we don’t apologise for that.”